+Days to harvest: 45-50.
 Spinach is one of the fastest-growing leaf vegetables.
 Plant in the spring and start harvesting the leaves in four to six weeks, beginning with the older, larger ones.
 The spinach plant will keep growing and producing new leaves well into the summer.

+Days to harvest: 50-70.
 Bush beans provide a fast and high yield.
 In about six weeks after planting, you can start harvesting thin, tender bush beans from your garden.
 To keep the plants productive, harvest when the beans are small.

 Days to harvest: 50-70.
 English, Snap, and Snow peas are a great addition to a fast paced garden.
 Pick the pods when the lumps are filled out and feel defined.